KnownStormChaser/master-weather-model-list/models/wave_models/regional/norway/arcwam.md

 It is a WAM-based spectral wave model covering the Arctic region north of approximately 53°N, with two distinguishing features among operational Arctic wave systems: explicit wave propagation under sea ice using a dimensional-analysis-based source function (Yu et al. 2022), and coupling to the ARC MFC physics and tidal systems for sea ice concentration, sea ice thickness, and surface currents.
 The system also includes multi-satellite altimetric data assimilation of significant wave height and wind, added in the November 2024 upgrade.

 The official Copernicus Marine product identifier is `ARCTIC_ANALYSIS_FORECAST_WAV_002_014`.
 "ARCWAM" is not an official short name but reflects the product's role as the Arctic counterpart to BALWAM, MEDWAM, and IBIWAM in the Copernicus Marine wave portfolio.
-MET Norway also operates a separate Nordic Seas WAVEWATCH III wave system distributed directly via their THREDDS server — see the [MET Norway WW3 entry](./met-norway-ww3.md) for that distinct system.
+MET Norway also distributes three wave products directly through its own THREDDS server under CC BY 4.0 with no registration — [WW3 4 km](./met-norway-ww3.md), [MyWaveWAM3km](./mywavewam3km.md), and [MyWaveWAM800m](./mywavewam800m.md). **MyWaveWAM3km may be the same operational run as this product, distributed on its native rotated grid;** see *Relationship to other wave products* below before treating the two as independent.

 ---